Just one step!

 Collections

-Rebinder or auxiliary reins should help the beginner to learn and feel the correct seat.
-At best, they should get the horse to drop its neck and flare its back.
-The goal of any riding training should be to get away from these auxiliary reins.
-Auxiliary reins should only be strapped in after the horse has warmed up and not too long.
-In the field, reins should be removed.
-Well-known auxiliary reins are simple reins, the Viennese or triangular reins, Thiedemann or Lauffer reins.
-The auxiliary reins that should only be used by experienced riders include draw reins, chambon or gogue.
+Side reins or auxiliary reins should help the beginner to learn and feel the right fit.
+At best they should get the horse to drop its neck and arch its back.
+The aim of every riding training should be to get away from these auxiliary reins.
+Auxiliary reins should only be strapped in after the horse has warmed up and not strapped in for too long.
+In the terrain, side straps should definitely be removed.
+Known auxiliary reins are simple tie-in reins, the Wiener or triangle reins, Thiedemann or Lauffer reins.
+Auxiliary reins that should only be used by experienced riders include draw reins, chambon or gogue.
 Side reins such as triangular reins, simple side reins or special lunging aids are also used for lunging.

-Every beginner rider knows the reins.
-Where the steady rider's hand and the right influence are still missing, when lunging or manual labor, reins are used.
-The advantage: You provide a clear framework, the horse is limited in front and on the sides.
+Every beginner rider is familiar with side reins.
+Where the steady rider's hand and the right influence is still missing, when lunging or when doing manual work, reins are used.
+The advantage: They provide a clear framework, the horse is delimited at the front and sides.
 It finds support and lateral limitation.
-The disadvantage: When the reins are correctly buckled, it is not possible to ride forwards and downwards, as the horse is limited to the front and gets behind the reins when stretching.
-Completely made of elastic material, horses often seduce horses into lying on their bit and having their head carried instead of carrying it themselves.
+The disadvantage: With correctly buckled outrigger reins, riding forwards and downwards is not possible, since the horse is limited to the front and comes behind the reins when stretched.
+Reinforcements made entirely of elastic material often tempt horses to lie down on the bit and let their head carry themselves instead of carrying it themselves.
 The horse comes on the forehand.
-Buckle the reins properly: One reins each is strapped to the saddle girth on each side.
+Buckle the reins properly: One side rein is fastened to the saddle girth on each side.
 The snap hook is attached to the bit rings.
-The side straps should be buckled so high that they are almost horizontal with the head in a normal position.
-The length is adjusted so that the horse stands with the head straight and does not come behind the vertical.
+The restraints should be buckled so high that they are almost horizontal when the head is held normally.
+The length is adjusted so that the horse stands with its head straight and does not fall behind the vertical.

-Triangle reins are a modified form of the side reins and are also called Viennese reins.
-The triangular reins are often used for lunging.
-This reins is also popular with beginners who are not yet able to ride their horse by hand, but are already well-placed on the sides.
-The advantage: The horse finds its way into the forward-downward stretch.
-The back vibrates.
-The triangular reins also prevent the horse from lifting its head too high.
+Triangle reins are a modified form of the reins and are also called Viennese reins.
+The triangle reins are often used for lunging.
+This rein is also popular with novice riders who are not yet able to ride their horse completely by hand, but who can already use a good amount of lateral restraint.
+The advantage: The horse finds its way into the forward-down stretch.
+The back swings.
+The triangular reins also prevent the horse from raising its head too high.
 The disadvantage: The triangular rein offers hardly any lateral limitation.
-In addition, if the horse gets too deep, it gets behind the reins.
-Triangle reins buckle up properly: The triangular rein consists of a single, thicker strap that divides into two straps.
+If the horse goes too low, it also gets behind the reins.
+Fasten the triangular reins correctly: The triangular rein consists of a single, thicker strap that splits into two straps.
 The three straps are connected by a metal ring.
-The single strap is passed through the front legs and attached to the bottom of the saddle girth (if available to the D-ring).
-The two often narrower straps are each passed through a bit ring from the inside to the outside and attached to the saddle girth.
-With a normal head position just in front of the vertical, the upper straps should be roughly horizontal.
+The single strap goes through the front legs and attaches to the bottom of the girth (to the D-ring if present).
+The two straps, which are often narrower, are each passed through a bit ring from the inside to the outside and attached to the saddle girth.
+With a normal head position just before vertical, the upper straps should be approximately horizontal.

-Lederriemen.
-Der Vorteil: The walker reins are probably the most variable auxiliary reins.
-It can be used both for forward-downward stretching and for straightening.
+The Lauffer rein is closely related to the triangular rein and can also be buckled like it.
+In contrast to the triangular reins, it consists of two individual leather straps.
+Der Vorteil: The Lauffer rein is probably the most variable auxiliary rein.
+It can be used for stretching forwards and downwards as well as for straightening.
 Depending on how it is buckled.

-The disadvantage: If the walker reins are buckled up like a triangle reins, there is hardly any lateral limitation.
-In addition, the horse may get behind the reins.
-If the walker reins are buckled up for erection, it is not suitable for the solution phase.
-Buckle the horse reins properly: For the solution work and to maintain the stretch, the walker reins are buckled like a triangle reins.
-In order to achieve a higher erection or more lateral limitation, one end (with a loop) is buckled up as high as possible.
-In the saddle, the runner reins are attached to the D-rings (to which the Maria-Hilf belt is also attached) and in the lunging belt in one of the upper rings.
-The runner rein is now passed from top to bottom through the respective bit ring and strapped back to the saddle or lunging belt at the height of the bow joint.
-A runner rein is attached to both sides of the horse.
-The horse has a stronger lateral limitation and is stimulated to a higher head position.
+The disadvantage: If the Lauffer reins are buckled like a triangle reins, there is hardly any lateral limitation.
+In addition, the horse may come behind the reins.
+If the walker reins are buckled for the erection, it is not suitable for the solution phase.
+Buckle the horse reins properly: For solution work and for stretching, the Lauffer reins are buckled like a triangular reins.
+In order to achieve a higher erection or more lateral limitation, one end (with a loop) is buckled in as high as possible.
+The running reins are attached to the D-rings on the saddle (to which the Maria auxiliary strap is also attached) and on the lunging belt in one of the upper rings.
+The running reins are now passed through the respective bit ring from top to bottom and fastened again to the saddle or lunging belt at the level of the bow joint.
+A running rein is attached to each side of the horse.
+As a result, the horse has a stronger lateral limitation and is encouraged to hold its head higher.

-The chambon and the gogue are designed to teach the horse to lower its head when pressure is applied to its mouth and neck.
+The chambon and also the gogue are intended to teach the horse to lower its head when pressure is applied to the muzzle and poll.
 In contrast to the chambon, the gogue can also be used under the rider.
-The chambon is only used for lunging, as the rider would have to give in the reins very quickly as soon as the horse shows the slightest forward-downward tendency.
-This is very demanding and can only be achieved by very few, extremely sensitive riders.
-Chambon and Gogue are suitable for horses that find it difficult to stretch and struggle to drop their necks.
-If the horse lifts its head too high, Chambon and Gogue press the neck and corner of the mouth.
-If the horse now lowers its head, the pressure eases.
-If the posture is correct, there is no help at all.
-The difference between Chambon and Gogue consists mainly in the fact that with the independent gogue the rubber goes through the bit back into the strap from the saddle girth and thus forms a triangle.
-With the guided gogue there are two options: either the ends are strapped to the reins as with the Thiedemann reins, or the rider holds a second pair of reins in their hands, as with draw reins.
+The chambon is only used for lunging, since the rider would have to give up the reins very quickly as soon as the horse showed the slightest tendency to move forwards and downwards.
+This is very demanding and can only be done by very few, extremely sensitive riders.
+Chambon and Gogue are for horses that have trouble stretching and have trouble dropping their necks.
+If the horse raises its head too high, Chambon and Gogue press on the poll and corner of the mouth.
+If the horse now lowers its head, the pressure is relieved.
+If the posture is correct, the help is completely eliminated.
+The difference between Chambon and Gogue is mainly that on the independent gogue, the rubber goes through the bit back into the strap from the girth, forming a triangle.
+There are two options with the guided Gogue: either the ends are buckled to the reins like with Thiedemann reins, or the rider holds a second pair of reins in his hands like with draw reins.
 With the chambon, the rubber ends in the bit rings.
-Disadvantages of the chambons: The chambon offers neither side borders nor the possibility of leaning against it.
+Disadvantages of the Chambon: The chambon offers neither lateral limitation nor the possibility of leaning against it.
 In the worst case, the horse will curl up to avoid the pressure.
 If it is buckled too short, it can tighten.
-If, on the other hand, it is strapped too long, it can become a trip hazard.
-The disadvantages of the gogue: The independent gogue has the same disadvantages as the chambon, but also looks backwards.
-If handled incorrectly, the guided gogue acts like a draw rein and is just as demanding to operate.
-Important instructions: Chambon and Gogue only belong in extremely experienced riders!
-Incorrect buckling can also lead to violent defense reactions in the horse.
-Therefore, use these auxiliary reins when you only sit in the saddle under supervision.
+On the other hand, if it is buckled too long, it can become a tripping hazard.
+The disadvantages of the gogue: The independent gogue has the same disadvantages as the chambon, but also seems backwards.
+The guided gogue acts like a draw rein when used incorrectly and is just as demanding to use.
+Important instructions: Chambon and Gogue only belong in the hands of extremely experienced riders!
+In addition, incorrect buckles can lead to severe defensive reactions in the horse.
+Therefore, only use these auxiliary reins when you are in the saddle under supervision.
 Chambon and Gogue should therefore only be used in individual cases.

 The neck extender is a rather controversial auxiliary rein.
-The name suggests that the horse should stretch long into the forward-downward posture.
+The name suggests that the horse should stretch long in the forward-down position.
 But the more the horse stretches, the greater the pressure on the bit.
-In addition, the neck extender is ineffective when buckled correctly (sags when the head is in a normal position) and is therefore often buckled much too tight.
-The compliance of the neck extender leads to two more in most horses disadvantages: The horse either learns to lie down on the reins, or it crawls behind the reins to avoid the pressure.
+In addition, the neck lengthener is ineffective if buckled correctly (hangs with normal head posture) and is therefore often buckled much too tightly.
+The flexibility of the neck extender leads to two more in most horses disadvantages: The horse either learns to lie on the reins or crawls behind the reins to avoid the pressure.
 Therefore, the neck extender is not suitable for every horse.